 Eventually the costs of keeping up such a sprawling property became too much.
 By the 16th century, the castle was deserted.
 In 1793, a large mansion was built adjoining the castle, and life returned to Tonbridge.

 Today, the castle is owned by the council and welcomes visitors to come and see what aristocratic life was like in England.
 There are also lots of walking trails in the gorgeous grounds.

-It may not be the largest castle on this list, but the 14th century Scotney Castle in Kent is surely one of the most picturesque and romantic castles near London.
+It may not be the largest castle on this list, but the 14th-century Scotney Castle in Kent is surely one of the most picturesque and romantic castles you can find within a short journey from London.

 Technically, it’s a country house rather than a castle (castles are fortified, country houses are pretty), but it is nonetheless known as Scotney Castle.

 With woodland on one side and a small lake on the other, it’s incredibly beautiful.
-This is especially the case in spring, when it is covered in colourful blooms.
+This is especially the case in spring when the castle walls become covered in colourful blooms.

 How to get to Scotney Castle: Getting to the castle is a bit tricky without your own vehicle.
 The closest train station is Wadhurst, 5.5 miles away, so you’ll need to get a taxi from the station.